 There are many beautiful beach locations in South Maui so it’s one of those things where you really can’t go wrong.
 Some couples want a place with both an ocean view but also some greenery for the background.
-Others want to be as secluded as possible or at least not crowded with people and frisbees flying overhead during their ceremony.
+Everyone wants a spot that is secluded as possible or less likely to have frisbees flying overhead during their ceremony.
 Since all beaches in Hawaii are public there aren’t any truly private beaches but some tend to be less crowded than others.

-Here are some of my favorite places for a beach wedding ceremony in South Maui (Kihei, Wailea,Makena).
+Here are some of my favorite places for an ocean side wedding ceremony in South Maui (Kihei, Wailea,Makena).
 They are good for elopements and small weddings (less than 20* in the group).
 Larger weddings are probably better with a venue or estate that is located on a beach or overlooking the ocean.
 A list of venues for larger weddings is below.
 You’ll need a permit for weddings on public property (all beaches and most parks) but I can take care of that for you or if you don’t have a wedding planner I can take care of permits and the required insurance.
 I also have a few off-the-beaten-path places not listed here that I gladly share with my couples. 😉

 Kamaole III overlook, Kihei

 Located along the walking trail just south of the grassy area of Kamaole III Beach Park (aka Kam III) there are 3 overlook spots that are lovely for afternoon and sunset weddings.
 These areas have a lovely view of the ocean and tend to be low on foot traffic.
 Several of the overlooks have benches and all have unobstructed views of the ocean and sunset.
 Not much chance of a Frisbee flying over or even swimmers in the background.
 Parking, beach showers, bathrooms are available but the location is best for people who are comfortable with a 5-7 min walk on a dirt trail.

 Palauea Beach (White Rock), Wailea